Post Summary: A Bad Foundation Can’t Be Patched

 What’s the difference between a web designer and a web developer?

-A web designer focuses on how a site looks — layout, colors, typography, visual flow.
-A web developer focuses on how a site works — the code underneath, the structure Google reads, the technical foundation that determines whether the site can be indexed and ranked.
-A site needs both, but most companies selling web design are only delivering the design half.
-The development side — the part that affects SEO — is where the gaps show up.
+A web designer focuses on how a site looks, layout, colors, typography, visual flow.
+A web developer focuses on how a site works, the code underneath, the structure Google reads, the technical foundation that determines whether the site can be indexed and ranked.
+A site needs both.
+On the sites we audit, the development side is where the gaps usually are.

 How do I know if my current site has SEO problems in the foundation?